DevShahidul/note-taker/README.md

 * ✏️ Edit or update existing notes
 * ❌ Delete notes
 * 🧩 Modular structure for easy integration into larger projects
+* ᚛  Sort by oldest or newest and Lessons

 ---